vessels-tech/vessels-site/README.md

 #Vessels

-Vessels is an innovation company, focussing on solutions for Low Income countries.
+Vessels is an innovation company, focusing on solutions for Low Income countries.